 How are research projects assigned?

-Research projects are assigned based on the research interests, skill sets, and level of experience of each student.
-Students will have the opportunity to describe their interests and goals in the SRPG application.
+Research projects are assigned based on the scientific interests, skill sets, and level of experience of each student.
+Students will have the opportunity to describe their research interests and goals in the SRPG application.

 When is the application deadline?

-Applicants will be notified of their acceptance by email as decisions are made.
-All decisions will be made by the end of March.
+Applicants will be notified by email as decisions are made.
+All decisions will be made by mid- to late-March.